fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 {% include image.html url="/media/fire.gif" width="33%" description="Some examples from the Turtle sticker pack by Seohyun" %}

 Some students even chose to create mockups showing how their sticker packs would look if in use in Facebook Messenger.
-Seo Hyun even created an animated mockup, which really took the concept to the next level.
+Seohyun even created an animated mockup, which really took the concept to the next level.

 {% include image.html url="/media/seohyunmockup.gif" width="100%" description="An animated mockup by Seohyun" %}